dlowe/death/README.markdown

 bugs:
  hard-coded green color
- flicker at high speed (in spite of double-buffering) miss the game-over screen if holding a button down you don't actually get to *see* the collision, which is confusing if you're killed by a new cell
+ flicker at high speed (in spite of double-buffering) you don't actually get to *see* the collision, which is confusing if you're killed by a new cell

 nice to add: